enterstudio/qeryz-microsurvey-tool/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.1.1 =
 * If survey is not showing after updating the plugin, please click on the plugin dashboard and deactivate your account.
-Then try to login in.
+Then try to login in or try to deactivate the plugin and then activate.

 == Changelog ==

+= 1.1.1 =
+* Change wp_register_script qeryz_cookie to qeryz_js
+* Change qryz_v3.js to qryz_wordpress_v3.js
+* Change button's label to Launch Qeryz in admin panel
+* Change php Constant http to https
+* Change the password value to "" if password is not blank

 = 1.1.0 =
 * Change jquery to javascript qeryz code to avoid conflict in other plugins and themes